Learn with examples how qualitative tools like funnel analysis, heat maps, and session replays complement quantitative data.

 The product team had asked the engineering team to set up a custom event that tracks password errors.
 The number of password errors has increased significantly since the team launched the new sign-up flow.
 After diving into the data, and segmenting by app version, the team has found that password setup errors were only high in the latest version (e.g.: version 1.4 vs. 1.3).
 Considering that the password requirements did not change since the update, the team did not understand what was the issue.

-This is where the qualitative data comes to the rescue and provides vital context to understand the root cause for the low performing funnel:
+This is where the qualitative data comes to the rescue and provides vital context to understand the root cause of the low performing funnel:

 The team uses a second product analytics tool to deep dive into session replays of the password creation step — the stage with a high drop-off rate.
 The recorded videos show users repeatedly entering passwords after continuously seeing the “password not strong enough” banner.